XinTongBUPT/Intern-Project-Video/README.md

 # Intern-Project-Video
 OOBE video
-Cannot share codes due to the privacy statement, but since it's a project with
+Cannot share codes due to the privacy statement, but since it's a project with over a million registered product users worldwide, I'll just share a simple demo of the react prototype finished by myself during the internship.

 # What I did?
 •	Move the existing OOBE Service from JQuery to React.js, constructed frontend with React.js, Redux and gulp.